-What’s an average price for a real estate attorney’s fee in NYC?
+What’s the average price for a real estate attorney’s fee in NYC?

 What should you be aware of when estimating your attorney’s fee?